breard-r/acmed/README.md

 ### Why this project?

-After testing multiple ACME clients, I found out none supported all the features I wished for (see the key features above).
+After testing multiple ACME clients, I found out none of them supported all the features I expected (see the key features above).
 It may have been possible to contribute or fork an existing project, however I believe those project made architectural choices incompatible with what i wanted, and therefore it would be as much or less work to start a new project from scratch.

 ### Is it free and open-source software?